greenelab/library-access/README.md

 - `.gitattributes`: File with information for tracking files using [Git Large File Storage (LFS)](https://git-lfs.github.com/).
 - `library_management_system_downloader` contains the following scripts, to be used in the following order:
 	1. `downloader_configuration_file_TEMPLATE.py` should be copied to `downloader_configuration_file.py` and edited for your own institution's OpenURL resolver (These scripts were specifically tested using the OpenURL resolver that comes with Ex Libris' Alma management software).
+		- Within `downloader_configuration_file.py`, the variable `api_base_url` will be based on the OpenURL resolver / vendor that your institution uses, and thus will be different from institution to institution.
+To find out what that base URL should be, it may be necessary to ask your local library technology team for help and/or documentation.
+		- It is additionally the case that different OpenURL resolvers may return slightly different formats of data.
+Thus, it may be necessary to modify the function `fulltext_indication` in the file `evaluate_api_response_for_fulltext_indication.py` to look for an XML field that the data from your institution's OpenURL resolver contains.
 	1. `run_api_download_and_parse_results.py`
 	1. `copy_and_compress_database_and_extract_tsv.py`
 - `evaluate_library_access_from_output_tsv` contains the following scripts, to be used in the following order: